Attendance allowance for self-employed workers in 2025 or what to do with a sick child

 What is the nursing allowance for?

 Sickness benefit is a sickness insurance benefit that provides financial support to employees who have to temporarily stop work to care for a sick family member or child.
 An employee with a contract of employment who is covered by sickness insurance is entitled to sickness benefit.
-However, this benefit is not available to employees working under a contract of employment or a contract for the performance of work, or to self-employed persons (self-employed persons), even if they voluntarily pay sickness insurance.
+However, as of 1 January 2025, employees working under an employment contract, a contract for the performance of work and self-employed persons (self-employed persons) are also entitled to short-term sick pay, provided they have been covered by sickness insurance for at least three months beforehand.

-Sickness benefits can be paid when caring for a sick child under the age of 10 , or for a child under the age of 10 if, for example, a school closes (due to an epidemic, accident or other unforeseen event).
+Sickness benefit can be paid when caring for a sick child under 10 years of age or for a child under 10 years of age if, for example, a school closes (due to an epidemic, accident or other unforeseen event).
 In certain cases, you can also get care allowance for older children or adult household members if their health is so serious that a doctor says they need the care of another person.

 Tip for article